 Birmingham is a great place to visit if you happen to find yourself in the UK.
 It is a beautiful city and there is so much to do there.
 Whether you’re into history, animals or shopping, Birmingham has something for everyone.
 Now there is one more attraction to add to your list of things to do.
 And it’s an exciting one.
-I am of course talking about the Bear Grylls Adventure which opened on the 12th September 2018.
-I have been invited to be one of the first to try out the adventure and I cannot wait!
+I am of course talking about the Bear Grylls Adventure, Birmingham which opened on the 12th September 2018.
+We have been invited to be one of the first to try out the adventure and I cannot wait!
 I have gathered up all the information I can find about the attraction and it sounds like a fun-filled, action-packed adventure that I just have to try!
 You can book your own tickets to visit here or check out my review from after my visit.

 About Bear Grylls